jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 jaden@monstera:~$ tar -xvf serialization-dumper.tar
 ```

-This creates a folder for each of the layers that have content changes (ie where SIZE is >0B):
+This creates a folder for each of the layers that have content changes (i.e. where SIZE is >0B):

 ```console
 08e4b6c99bb09afeaae122f0a2c04b27812ee447df70cc35c25649d002d06154/